Additional Psychological Measures

 Attitudes Towards Diversity

-This assessment measures an individual’s attitudes towards diversity, including
+This additional psychological assessment measures an individual’s attitudes towards diversity, including

 - Gender – whether an individual is sexist